NorthernMechatronics/tflm_digits/training_files/README.md

 INPUT -> CONV -> CONV (DW) -> CONV -> CONV (DW) -> ... (repeat another 11 times) -> AVG POOL -> DENSE -> DENSE -> OUTPUT

 Note that CONV (DW) is a "depthwise convolution layer".
-Depthwise convolutions only convolve over one channel in an image, whereas normal convolutional layers convolve over all channels in an image.
+Depthwise convolutions convolve over one channel in an image (e.g., either the red, green or blue channel), whereas normal convolutional layers convolve over all channels in an image.
 AVG POOL is an average pool layer (akin to a max pooling layer, but taking the average of all the numbers in a specified grid).
 In the first dense layer, all of the neurons from the previous pooling layer connect to all of the layers in the dense layer, and the second dense layer is the layer responsible for providing predictions, depending on the number of classes that exist.

 ### Model architecture: activation functions

 A crucial part of activation functions is the idea of linearity and non-linearity.
 Linear functions are of the form, **y = W'x + b'**, where W' is some weights matrix multipled by the input vector, and b' is the bias.
 When you input some vector into the linear activation function, the result is simply another vector.
-The problem is that if you were to take the entire set of vectors existing in a n dimensional space, they would also map a linear function.
-Non-linear functions on the other hand, are functions for which do not have a linear relationship between their variables.
+The problem is that if you were to take the entire set of vectors existing in a n-dimensional space, they would also map a linear function.
+Non-linear functions on the other hand, are functions which do not have a linear relationship between their variables.
 Think of functions that have curves or are piecewise.

 Part of our goals when developing a machine learning algorithm is to determine more complicated and intricate relationships of the input data.
 Using linear activation functions limits the model to learn relations between input and outputs which are linear, whereas data in the real world tends to be less straight-forward and are usually non-linear.

 There are different types of functions that are useful for introducing non-linearity: ReLU, Sigmoid, Tanh and Softmax.
 For our purposes, we used ReLU and Softmax as our activation functions.
 In many articles, we'll see ReLU is largely used within a hidden layer – that is, a layer that is neither the first nor the last layer in a model.
-Softmax functions are used for the last layer in a model, although some articles have debated the usage of other functions such as sigmoid.
+The softmax function is used for the last layer in a model.

 Brief history lesson: in the past, tanh and sigmoid were considered great activation functions because not only were they non-linear, but they were also differentiable.
 Differentiability plays a key role during backpropagation when optimizing the weights during training.